futex - A primitive for creating userspace synchronization tools.

-There are only 2 primitive operations which userspace code can perform on a futex: waiting and waking (requeue is a combination of the two).
+There are only 2 primitive operations that userspace code can perform on a futex: waiting and waking (requeue is a combination of the two).
 Because futexes are strictly a process local concept, revoking access to either of these operations would make the futex functionally worthless.

 Additionally, from the kernel's perspective, futexes are ephemeral objects whose state only exists while the futex has waiters.
 Without a more durable state present in the kernel, it is more or less impossible to have a persisted concept of rights for a futex.

 Note that all of the zircon futex operations key off of the virtual address of an userspace pointer.
 This differs from the Linux implementation, which distinguishes private futex operations (which correspond to our in-process-only ones) from ones shared across address spaces.